simple-login/app/README.md

     - default: whether is the default mailbox.
 User cannot delete the default mailbox
 - 400 with error message otherwise.
 The error message can be displayed to user.

+#### DELETE /api/mailboxes/:mailbox_id

+Delete a mailbox.
+User cannot delete the default mailbox

+Input:
+- `Authentication` header that contains the api key
+- `mailbox_id`: in url

+Output:
+- 200 if deleted successfully
+- 400 if error

 ### Contact endpoints